Shivadharan/Shivadharan/README.md

 Doing my B.Tech in Civil Engineering at NIT Calicut

-I love building anything and everything
+I love building anything and everything that makes me curious